Blue0505/SplendidSplendor/docs/final.md

 ### Deep Q-Learning Results
 #### Quantitative Analysis

 Initially, we attempted to train the DQN agent with self-play as attempted with the Q-learning agent.
-The agent had better quantitative results (e.g. higher win rates); however, the results still oscillated even after two million time steps.
+The agent had better quantitative results (e.g. higher win rates); however, the results still oscillated even after two million training episodes.
 Unsure of what was causing the lack of convergence, we experimented with the following hyper-parameters:
-* **Neural network layers**: We saw some quantitative success by increasing the neural network size.
+* **Neural network layers**: We observed some success by increasing the neural network size.
 Originally, there were two hidden layers with sizes 64 and 64.
 We increased this to 239 and 128 to ensure that each element of the observation tensor had a corresponding hidden unit in the first layer.
 * **Batch size**: We also tried increasing the batch size.
 We also saw minor improvements by increasing the batch size, which we think is due to a more stable gradient descent calculation when updating the online network.
- * **Learning rate**: We tried lowering the learning rate with the hope that small changes to the online network early on could lead to more stability in training; we did not notice a negligable effect on the quantiative statistics by lowering the learning rate.
+ * **Learning rate**: We tried lowering the learning rate with the hope that small changes to the online network could lead to more stability in training overtime; we did not notice a negligable effect on the quantiative statistics by lowering the learning rate.
 * **Epsilon decay**: We also tried to decrease the rate that epsilon is lowered.
-We hoped that by exploring randomly for longer in the early parts of training, the agent would have a more stable policy at later timesteps.
+We hoped that by exploring randomly for longer in the early parts of training, the agent would have a more stable policy at later episodes.
 Unfortunately, we did not notice any effects on the quantitative statistics by doing so.

 After speaking with our TA, [JB Lanier](https://jblanier.net/), we got more insight into why we were not converging to a stable policy.
 The key insight was that self-play was causing the agents to adapt to each other's strategy, but in a loop that does not lead to a net improvement overtime.
 Thus, we decided to try training a DQN agent solely against a random agent.

 <img src="./dqn_stats.png" alt="Statistics for DQN" style="width: 100%">
 <a style="display: flex; justify-content: center; gap: 8px; "><b>Fig. 3</b>DQN agent statists</a>

-As shown in Fig. 3, the DQN agent had a much more stable policy overtime when not trained with self-play.
-Over roughly the first 20000 episodes, the reward averages greatly increase.
-Similarly, the reward standard deviation, game length average, game length standard deviation, and game wins minus ties all decrease.
-We also observed a slight rebound in performance after 20000 episodes which we could not explain, but performance stays pretty consistent after that.
+As shown in Fig. 3, the DQN agent had a much more stable policy over time when not trained with self-play.
+Over roughly the first 20,000 episodes, the reward averages greatly increased.
+Similarly, the reward standard deviation, game length average, game length standard deviation, and game wins minus ties all decreased.

 #### Qualitative Analysis
 To test the DQN agent's performance in a more practical setting, we played against it ourselves.
 While the DQN agent cannot win 100 percent of the time against a random agent, it performs fairly good against human players.
 In our first game against the agent, the agent won 16-7.
 In the second game, the agent lost 10-16 but was two turns away from winning.
 The agent is able to win or at least create close games with human players.
 Most importantly, we found the agent fun to play against, as it can quickly build up resources and points.
 While it cannot consistently win against human players, its progress is impressive.